 We provide clean and comfortable accommodations.
 Please don’t expect luxury resorts and at the same time we know you need a good night’s rest to perform community service as well as have energy for our many other included activities.
 For quality and consistency of the group experience, we do not have any homestays.
 Each student has their own bed.
 For more detailed information on any specific program, visit the section marked Where We Stay.

 A big part of a program’s success depends on how well you eat.
 We are proud of the fact that year after year we are complimented for our quality and quantity of food and variety of options.
 Meals vary by destination.
 Part of your travel experience will be immersing yourself in the local cuisine and culture so please bring with you an open mind and a willingness to try new things.
 In Vietnam your mouth will water over authentic spicy local dishes.
 Local favorites for you to try include Vietnamese noodle soups called Pho (pronounced fur), incredible springs rolls called Goi Cuon and baguettes (Banh Mi).
 They also have North American style options on the menu.
+In Vietnam, we recommend against drinking the local tap water and we provide clean water for our travelers.

 We have satisfied the choosiest of eaters and gladly accommodate most special dietary requests including vegetarian, anaphylactic food allergies, lactose intolerance, celiac disease and kosher style.
 We welcome discussing your individual requirements with you and have extensive personal experience in this area.
 International travel may present more challenges than domestic locations and we are happy to review your personal needs and help you select an appropriate itinerary.